-Debris Management Position Roles and Responsibilities Identified Staff Position Recommended Training and Qualifications .
-Gomen Coordinates all debris removal activities related to an incident.
-Activities include communication among other members of the Project Manager, City IS-100, IS-200, IS-700 Disaster Removal Manager disaster management team, communication of project status of Moore Public Works Contractor IS-800, IS-300, IS-400 activity and reporting, and dissemination and implementation of policy directives to debris removal personnel.
-IS-630, IS-631, IS-632 Oversees collection activities prior to debris arrival at the disposal site and coordinates the debris routing, staffing, and field reporting IS-100, IS-200, IS-700 Collection Site Supervisor activities.
+Debris Management Position Roles and Responsibilities Identified Staff Position Recommended Training and Qualifications Disaster Removal Manager Coordinates all debris removal activities related to an incident.
+Activities include communication among other members of the Project Manager, City IS-100, IS-200, IS-700 disaster management team, communication of project status of Moore Public Works Contractor IS-800, IS-300, IS-400 activity and reporting, and dissemination and implementation of policy directives to debris removal personnel.
+IS-630, IS-631, IS-632 Collection Site Supervisor Oversees collection activities prior to debris arrival at the disposal site and coordinates the debris routing, staffing, and field reporting IS-100, IS-200, IS-700 activities.
 Manages one or more collection sites and is responsible Project Manager, City of Moore Public IS-800 for overseeing waste separation and environmental protection concerns, as well as filling out Works Contractor IS-630, IS-631, IS-632, E-202 paperwork and reporting documentation.
-Tracks time for personnel, equipment, and incident costs.
-Assists with contracting and Di a Giraf IS-100, IS-200, IS-700 Finance, Admin, purchasing resources, completing Director , City of Moore Finance IS-800 and Logistics Staff documentation required for reimbursement of expenses, and provides check-in for demobilizing resources.
+Finance, Admin, and Logistics Staff Tracks time for personnel, equipment, and incident costs.
+Assists with contracting and D: IS-100, IS-200, IS-700 purchasing resources, completing documentation required for Director , City of Moore Finance IS-800 reimbursement of expenses, and provides check-in for demobilizing resources.
 Department IS-630, IS-631, IS-632, IS-703 Quality Assurance Monitors the type and amount of debris during collection, sorting, reduction, and disposal to ensure Project Manager, City of Moore Debris IS-100, IS-200, IS-700 the debris operations are cost effective.
 Monitoring Contractor IS-631, IS-632 Building Inspection Oversees, inspects, and assesses impacted structures and makes appropriate recommendations on Lead Building Inspector, City of Moore Community IS-100, IS-200, IS-700 building condemnation and demolition.
 Development Department IS-631, IS-632 Debris Management Provides information and advice to command staff working in the Solid Waste IS-100, IS-200, IS-700 Subject Matter Expert (SME): operations and planning sections to help guide disaster operations.
-Department Manager Public Health Official IS-630, IS-631, IS-632, E-202 Keeps the public informed about all debris removal activities and schedules.
-Coordinates with PIOs IS-100, IS-200, IS-700 Public Information Officer of other agencies to ensure accuracy and consistency of information.
+Department Manager Public Health Official IS-630, IS-631, IS-632, E-202 Public Information Officer Keeps the public informed about all debris removal activities and schedules.
+Coordinates with PIOs IS-100, IS-200, IS-700 of other agencies to ensure accuracy and consistency of information.
 Arranges for public Public Information Officer, City of Moore IS-800 notification of all ongoing and planned debris clearance, removal, and disposal activities.
-G-290, E-388, P-403 Conducts contract and permit IS-100, IS-200, IS-700 Legal Staff reviews and manages all legal matters in the debris management planning process.
-City Attorney, City of Moore IS-632 l 1
+G-290, E-388, P-403 Legal Staff Conducts contract and permit reviews and manages all legal matters in the debris management City Attorney, City of Moore IS-100, IS-200, IS-700 planning process.
+IVIOUIG IS-632